Sean McDonough, DVM, PhD, DACVP

 - Diplomate, American College of Veterinary Pathology, 1992

 - Veterinary Pathology Residency, University of California, Davis, 1989

 - DVM, Colorado State University, 1981

-Dr. McDonough is an Associate Professor in the Department of Biomedical Sciences.
+Dr. McDonough is an Associate Professor in the Department of Population Medicine and Diagnostic Sciences.
 He obtained his DVM from Colorado State University in 1981 and engaged in small animal medicine in central Wyoming.
 Dr. McDonough entered the veterinary pathology residency program at the University of California, Davis in 1989 and achieved diplomate status in the American College of Veterinary Pathology in 1992.
 The PhD in Comparative Pathology was awarded by the University of California, Davis in 1996.